 Students constantly rehearse scenes and monologues and there are other performance opportunities during the year; there is a full-length stage production in July, as well as the ATCL examination.
 In term two we support students if they wish to apply to other Drama Schools for follow-on study, and they are welcome to audition for our 15-month Advanced Intensive Diploma.
 Most of our tutors teach or have taught at the major UK drama schools, and all continue to work professionally; some are renowned in their fields.

-2-term: Monday to Friday daytime attendance, plus one evening.
-Students take part in 30 hours of core-classes, preparation rehearsals and examination coaching each week.
+2-term: Monday to Friday daytime and evening attendance.
+Students take part in 29 hours of core-classes, preparation rehearsals and examination coaching each week.